EOS-Mainnet/Community-Launch-Docs/EOS Constitution 20180601.md

 Members shall be liable for losses caused by false or misleading attestations and shall forfeit any profit gained thereby.

 # Article III - Rights
-The Members grant the right of contract and of private property to each other, therefore no property shall change hands except with the consent of the owner, by a valid Arbitrator��s order, or via community referendum.
+The Members grant the right of contract and of private property to each other, therefore no property shall change hands except with the consent of the owner, by a valid Arbitrator’s order, or via community referendum.
 This Constitution creates no positive rights for or between any Members.

 # Article IV - No Vote Buying
 No Member shall offer nor accept anything of value in exchange for a vote of any type, nor shall any Member unduly influence the vote of another.